Eluoma: Tourism

 There is a cave also called OMU by the community that has attracted people from all over the world for over 7 decades.
 It is located between Umuebere Nkuma and Eluoma Central School.
 The cave is called "Omu Ubiyi".
 Also is the Adaoma river which can pass as a lake with its distinctive setting.
 In addition, there is a mini water fall in Ezeiyi Umuihuagwu in Obu-Na-Ebere.
 There are virgin forests for wildlife tourists and festivals at intervals.

 Language

 Eluoma people speak Igbo language, like all other Igbos but with their distinct dialect.
 Even in Isuikwuato, one can easily pick out an Eluoma person from his tongue.
 With the coming of the British as colonial masters to Nigeria, Eluoma people adopted English as their second language.

 Religion

-Before the coming of the Europeans, Eluoma people were animists and worshiped many gods.
+Before the coming of the Europeans, Eluama people were animists and worshiped many gods.
 These gods included streams like Nneochie, Adaoma, Ubiyi, etc. Some animals also were worshiped as gods, such as Avuala (ajala), that is viper.
 Some trees were equally regarded as the abode of the gods.
 Above all, ancestral worship was common to every family.